A first look at hypothesis testing.

 An example of a Z test on the population mean mu.
 This test is appropriate when sampling from a normally distributed population, when the population standard deviation sigma is known.

 An introduction to the concept of the p-value, in the context of one-sample Z tests for the population mean.
 Much of the underlying logic holds for other tests as well.
-I discuss what a p-value is, then using simulation I … Watch the Video
+I discuss what a p-value is, then using simulation I illustrate its distribution when the null hypothesis is true and when the null hypothesis is … Read more

 A discussion of Type I errors, Type II errors, their probabilities of occurring (alpha and beta), and the power of a hypothesis test.